Megvii-BaseDetection/YOLOX/docs/train_custom_data.md

 Clone this repo and follow the [README](../README.md) to install YOLOX.

 ## 1. Create your own dataset
 **Step 1** Prepare your own dataset with images and labels first.
-For labeling images, you may use a tool like [Labelme](https://github.com/wkentaro/labelme) or [CVAT](https://github.com/openvinotoolkit/cvat).
+For labeling images, you can use tools like [Labelme](https://github.com/wkentaro/labelme) or [CVAT](https://github.com/openvinotoolkit/cvat).

-**Step 2** Then, you should write the corresponding Dataset Class which can load images and labels through "\_\_getitem\_\_" method.
+**Step 2** Then, you should write the corresponding Dataset Class which can load images and labels through `__getitem__` method.
 We currently support COCO format and VOC format.

-You can also write the Dataset by you own.
+You can also write the Dataset by your own.
 Let's take the [VOC](../yolox/data/datasets/voc.py#L151) Dataset file for example:
 ```python
     @Dataset.resize_getitem
     def __getitem__(self, index):